e271828e/Flight.jl/docs/notes/design/framework_spec.md

 two-producers error of [§11.8](#118-computed-connections-and-generic-boundaries).

-Three facts the example carries: the assembly is tier-neutral — every face's type and tier derive from its internal endpoint, and a `rates` key on `integrals`, the continuous child, would be a [§11.7](#117-rate-scopes) build error; the two discrete children default to `K = 1` anyway, so this `rates` declaration is declaratory — their absolute rate arrives from the enclosing scope at deployment ([§11.7](#117-rate-scopes)); and [§15.5](#155-the-strapdown-imu-integrate-and-dump-across-the-tier-boundary)'s latch-back wire, where the integrals consume the sampler's published latch, joins `child_connections` as one more ordinary pair.
+Three facts the example carries: the assembly is tier-neutral — every face's type and tier derive from its internal endpoint, and a `sample_times` key on `integrals`, the continuous child, would be a [§11.7](#117-rate-scopes) build error; the two discrete children default to `Relative(1)` anyway, so this `sample_times` declaration is declaratory — their absolute rate arrives from the enclosing scope at deployment ([§11.7](#117-rate-scopes)); and [§15.5](#155-the-strapdown-imu-integrate-and-dump-across-the-tier-boundary)'s latch-back wire, where the integrals consume the sampler's published latch, joins `child_connections` as one more ordinary pair.

 ### 11.7 Rate scopes

-`rates(::A) = (fcs = 1, nav = 5)` — child name => integer multiplier $K \ge 1$,
+`sample_times(::A) = (nav = Relative(5), gnss = Absolute(Hz(10)))` — child name =>
-optional, unlisted children default to 1; [§8.5](#85-multi-rate-tick-scheduling) semantics unchanged (relative, composing multiplicatively down the tree, compiled to absolute divisors).
+`Relative` or `Absolute` declaration ([§8.5](#85-multi-rate-tick-scheduling)'s two registers: relative entries composing affinely down the tree, absolute entries anchoring; all compiled to one `(D, Φ)` pair per discrete component).
+The wrappers are the whole value vocabulary — a bare integer or bare quantity is a declaration error.
+The declaration is optional, and so is any given key: an unlisted discrete child defaults to `Relative(1)`, so only multiplied, phased or anchored children need appear.
 Keys are **immediate child names only** — a deep key would edit another type's design from outside, and the composition rule guarantees you never need to.
-Container elements ([§11.5](#115-assembly-declaration-type-based-class-by-declaration-shape)) are immediate children, so `"aircraft/red"` is a legal key;
+Container elements ([§11.5](#115-assembly-declaration-type-based-class-by-declaration-shape)) are immediate children, so `"aircraft/red"` is a legal key; the bare field name applies one declaration to every element.
+A `sample_times` key on a continuous child is a build error ([§8.5](#85-multi-rate-tick-scheduling)'s Δt-on-continuous error at declaration time). `Δt_base`, `h` and `n` appear in no declaration — they are deployment decisions fixed at `Simulation` construction ([§12.1](#121-three-strata)'s three sources for `Δt_base`).
+Rejected: the declaration carried on the child instance, FlightCore-`Subsampled`-style — it wraps the field type (polluting paths, dispatch and the child's contract as seen by wiring) and makes a per-instance value of what [§8.5](#85-multi-rate-tick-scheduling)'s own rationale calls a fact about the assembly
-the bare field name applies one `K` to every element. `K` on a continuous child is a build error ([§8.5](#85-multi-rate-tick-scheduling)'s Δt-on-continuous error at declaration time). `Δt_base`, `h` and `n` appear in no declaration — they are deployment decisions fixed at `Simulation` construction.
-Rejected: `K` carried on the child instance, FlightCore-`Subsampled`-style — it wraps the field type (polluting paths, dispatch and the child's contract as seen by wiring) and makes a per-instance value of what [§8.5](#85-multi-rate-tick-scheduling)'s own rationale calls intrinsic to the design, i.e. a fact about the assembly type.
+type: a design ratio, or a modeled device's intrinsic rate.

 ### 11.8 Computed connections and generic boundaries